 |the direct post/transparent redirect form||is simple to implement and customize||an increased amount of PCI scope|

 |Submit payment information from a non-browser environment||the direct API||lets you use the programming language of your choice, or submit cards you already have on file||the greatest amount of PCI scope|

-Please note, when a payment method is added, no transaction or validation is executed.
-A payment method token will be returned (or if using Express, purchase amounts and other transactional information will display), however, it is up to you to invoke a purchase or authorization from your secure, server-side environment.
+Please note that when a payment method is added, no transaction or validation is executed.
+A payment method token will be returned if using any method other than express—if using Express, purchase amounts and other transactional information will display.
+However, it is up to you to invoke a purchase or authorization from your secure, server-side environment.